 Jessyka is a great example of the benefits that participating in NBDC’s Emerging Leaders Program can bring to both students and businesses.
 Apply to the Emerging Leaders program.

-If you are a business interested in partnering with NBDC or hosting Emerging Leader interns, contact Mike McGowan at email@example.com or 516-465-1400.
+If you are a business interested in partnering with NBDC or hosting Emerging Leader interns, contact Christina Eisenberg at firstname.lastname@example.org or 516-465-1400.